 I spent a decade as developer and maintainer in the Linux Kernel community.
-First in the Bluetooth subsystem as developer and co-maintainer and later on to in the Graphics and Media subsystems, during that time the DRM/KMS Atomic Modeseting API happened.
+First in the Bluetooth subsystem as developer and co-maintainer, and later on in the Graphics and Media subsystems, during that time the DRM/KMS Atomic Modeseting API happened.
 Among other things, that helped unifying display drivers for Android, ChromeOS and Linux generic stacks.
 Nowadays I work in the connection between the community and the business world.

 That group was called GPSL (Grupo Pró Software Livre in Portuguese).
 It was my first exposure ever to Free Software and its filosofy.
 However, it still took me more than a year until I managed to install Linux for the first time.
 There was no way back, it hooked me!
 2 years later I was a Computer Science, B.S. freshemen at the same university.
-The guys who taught me about GNU/Linux back then at high-school, we became friends, and quickly I was a quite active member of GPSL.
+The guys who taught me about GNU/Linux back then at high-school became my friends, and quickly I was a quite active member of GPSL.
 My first patch to the kernel was during that time and the rest... is history!
 The cute flying cow you see here is Mooks, GPSL's mascot. :)

 I truly believe in being a life student.
 Everything is an opportunity for learning and then do better next time.
 There are no mistakes.
 I've been practicing to be more open to the world everyday; it's a constant struggle.
 But day after I am trying to be a better human being in everything I do, listening more and giving back more.
 Loving more.

 I have an interest in the intersections of few areas of knowledge such as Open Source, Complex Systems, Syntropic Farming, Communications, Business, Economics, Philosophy, Psychology and more.